 New York Child Support Calculator

 Enter annual income, statutory deductions, custody, and child-related add-ons.
-We automatically evaluate maintenance, apply the cap, and detail every mandatory add-on.
+We apply maintenance first, enforce the CSSA income cap rules, and show the key add-ons that affect the final number.

 Which best describes you?